Back to Reputation Management

 That's simply not good enough, and I sincerely apologise – both for the wait and the fact nobody acknowledged it at the time.
 We've had a serious conversation about this as a team because even when we're running behind, the absolute minimum is honesty about the wait and a proper apology.
 Thank you for flagging it.
 It genuinely helps us get better.

-Why it works: It addresses both complaints (the wait AND the lack of apology).
-It doesn't blame a "busy evening" or a "system error."
-It's direct and human.
+Why it works: It addresses both issues (the wait AND the lack of apology).
+It doesn't blame a "busy evening" or some "system error."
+It's direct and feels human.

 How to personalise: If you've introduced a specific fix (a host now gives estimated wait times, for instance), mention it.